ManticoreGamesInc/platform-documentation/src/core_api.md

 ### UIContainer

-A UIContainer is a type of UIControl that indicates which child UI elements should be rendered.
+A UIContainer is a type of UIControl.
+All other UI elements must be a descendant of a UIContainer to be visible.
 It does not have a position or size.
 It is always the size of the entire screen.

 It has no properties or functions of its own, but inherits everything from CoreObject.